-There was a Spring cold going around a couple weeks ago, and I caught it….
-I’ve learned the hard way (more than once unfortunately) that you can eat all the right foods and take all the right supplements, but if you don’t get sufficient sleep your body will crash and burn every time.
-I have a long history of sleep problems and it’s a constant struggle for me - the only times I get sick is when I’ve had several bad nights of sleep and my immune system is compromised.
+There was a Spring cold going around a couple weeks ago, and I caught it.
+I’ve learned the hard way (more than once, unfortunately) that you can eat all the right foods and take all the right supplements, but if you don’t get sufficient sleep your body will crash and burn every time.
+I have a long history of sleep problems and it’s a constant struggle for me.
+The only times I get sick is when I’ve had several bad nights of sleep and my immune system is compromised.
 Your immune system crashes without enough sleep!!!

-6) SINUS RINSE - I really like this Neil Med bottle because it feels so productive, you get out so much gunk.
-It’s a weird feeling the first time you do it, but give a chance.
-I always warm up the water (do not use tap).
-One of my best friends tried to make her own salt solution and said it was BAD, really burned - I just get the packets from Neil Med.
+6) SINUS RINSE - I really like this Neil Med bottle because it feels so productive.
+You get out so much gunk.
+It’s a weird feeling the first time you do it, but just give a chance.
+I always warm up the water.
+DO NOT USE TAP WATER.
+Use distilled water.
+One of my best friends tried to make her own salt solution and said it was BAD and really burned.
+I just get the packets from Neil Med.

-Fill up the bath just enough to cover your feet with the hottest water you can handle - soak your feet for a couple minutes until they turn red.
+- Fill up the bath just enough to cover your feet with the hottest water you can handle.
+Soak your feet for a couple minutes until they turn red.

 - Put Breathe or RC on the bottom of your feet (use a carrier oil like coconut)